nils-ballmann/python-coding-tools/README.md

 ### Update module variable

 * `python-coding-tools.update-module-variable.enableOnSave`: Enable/Disable the
-  automatic update of a module variable on saving a python file.
+  automatic update of a module variable on saving a python file active in the foreground.
 * `python-coding-tools.update-module-variable.variableName`: Name of the module
   variable which should be updated.
 * `python-coding-tools.update-module-variable.dateTimeFmt`: Specify the DateTime